ExpressionEngine/ExpressionEngine-User-Guide/source/cp/settings/debug-output.rst

 ..
 Each Action/Section

+.. _output-debug-pref-label:

 Enable error reporting?
 ~~~~~~~~~~~~~~~~~~~~~~~

-When set to "enable", super admins and member groups with permissions will see PHP/MySQL errors when they occur.
+When set to "enable", super admins and member groups with permissions will see
+PHP/MySQL errors when they occur.

+.. _output-debug-display-profiler-label:

 Enable debugging?
 ~~~~~~~~~~~~~~~~~